Kove230/E-bike/README.md

 ## Software

 Below is the code I wrote to run the speedometer that keeps the e-bike street legal.
-In addition to a speedometer, the display and code output an odometer, trip timer, and real time clock.
+In addition to a speedometer, the display and code output an odometer, trip timer, and real time clock which automatically updates when powered on.
 It runs on an esp32 platform to allow for NTP updates of the real time clock as well as OTA updates.

 ```
 #include <ArduinoOTA.h>